Risks and Hazards

-Liquid Fuel Tools – chainsaws, brush cutters, and concrete saws are examples of tools powered by gasoline.
+- Liquid Fuel Tools – chainsaws, brush cutters, and concrete saws are examples of tools powered by gasoline.
 Working with this type of power tool can produce fuel vapors that can catch fire and explode.
-Without proper ventilation the exhaust fumes can cause carbon monoxide poisoning.
+Without proper ventilation, exhaust fumes can cause carbon monoxide poisoning.

-Powder Actuated Tools – operation of Ramset guns, Hilti guns, and other power actuated tools is so dangerous that special training is required.
+- Powder Actuated Tools – operation of Ramset guns, Hilti guns, and other powder actuated tools is so dangerous that special training is required.
 Injuries from these tools can include hearing damage and ricochet, penetration, and explosion injuries.
 Finger and hand mutilation, sometimes requiring amputation, is not uncommon.

 If you have been injured on the job using a power tool, you can be compensated for your injuries through Workers’ Compensation.
 A qualified Workers’ Compensation lawyer can help you determine if you are eligible for other sources of compensation as well.
 For instance, if the tool you were using when you were injured was defective, then you can receive damages from a third-party liability claim against the manufacturer of the defective tool.

 A successful Workers’ Compensation claim can provide you with some or all of the following benefits:

 - Death benefits – are paid to the family of the fatally injured worker.